sst/sst/www/docs/constructs/v1/Api.md

 _Type_ : `"1.0"`&nbsp; | &nbsp;`"2.0"`

+_Default_ : `"2.0"
+`

-The [payload format versions](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format) for all the endpoints in the API.
-Set using [`ApiPayloadFormatVersion`](#apipayloadformatversion).
-Supports 2.0 and 1.0.
-Defaults to 2.0, `ApiPayloadFormatVersion.V2`.
+The [payload format version](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format) for all the endpoints in the API.

 ### defaults.throttle.burst?